Bourne Field: History

-The airstrip was located in a swamp 5 miles from Charlotte-Amalie on St. Thomas, an island apart of the US Virgin Islands and located within the West Indies.
+The airstrip was located in a swamp 5 miles from Charlotte-Amalie on St. Thomas, an island that is part of the US Virgin Islands and located within the West Indies.
 Originally known as Mosquito Bay, the field was the first airport to service the island of St. Thomas, with the first passengers arriving in 1928.

-The airstrip was taken over by the US government on September 1, 1935 and renamed Bourne Field, after Major Louis T. Bourne, the first person to fly non-stop from the United States to Nicaragua.
+The airstrip was taken over by the US government on September 1, 1935, and renamed Bourne Field, after Major Louis T. Bourne, the first person to fly non-stop from the United States to Nicaragua.
 It served as a training airstrip for the US Marine Corps, originally made up of two 1,600-foot (490 m) long unpaved runways.
-Assigned to Bourne was the VO-9M observation squadron, apart of Aircraft One of the United States Fleet Marine Forces.
+Assigned to Bourne was the VO-9M observation squadron, a part of Aircraft One of the United States Fleet Marine Forces.
 In 1936, the squadron was re-designated as VMS-3 (Marine Scouting Squadron 3), operating the Vought SU-2 Corsair.

 On 30 October 1939 the US Navy awarded a contract for the development of San Juan, Puerto Rico, which initially included 44 individual projects.
-Over the next few years, the contract would include the construction of Isla Grande Naval Air Station and various supporting facilities, such as a hospital and administrative buildings.
-In July 1940, the contract was updated to include the expansion of Bourne and the two other military installations on St. Thomas, those being a radio station and a submarine base.
+Over the next few years, the contract would include the construction of Isla Grande Naval Air Station and various supporting facilities, including a hospital and administrative buildings.
+In July 1940, the contract was updated to include the expansion of Bourne and the military radio station and submarine base on St. Thomas.
 The contract called for Bourne to be able to service a permanent 18-plane Marine squadron and an additional patrol-plane squadron serviced through tender ships in nearby Lindbergh Bay.
-As construction got underway, one runway was lengthened to 4800 ft and serviced by an enlarged hangar, new stores, quarters, commissary, and a 60-bed hospital.
+One runway was lengthened to 4800 ft and serviced by an enlarged hangar, new stores, quarters, commissary, and a 60-bed hospital.
 To support seaplanes, a hangar, ramp, and equipment shop were built.
-By the end of the year, 140 US Marines were stationed at the base, and construction costs topped $2 million.
+By the end of the year, 140 US Marines were stationed at the base.
+Construction costs exceeded US$2 million.
 On 1 December 1941, the base was renamed MCAF (Marine Corps Air Facility) St. Thomas, Virgin Islands.

 Following a review of the various construction projects, the US Navy changed the requirements of the contract and required additional work to be done at Bourne which would allow it to operate two Marine squadrons and 6 patrol seaplanes.
-More barracks, stores, and other crew facilities were added to the contract to support the larger amount of aircraft.
-By the end of construction, Bourne hosted 4 barracks, which provided living space for 740 personnel, in addition to 74 housing units.
-In 1942, the contract was updated for the last time regarding the field.
-The long runway was paved, and oil tanks were added with the capacity for 100,000 gallons of gasoline and 135,000 barrels of diesel.
+More barracks, stores, and other crew facilities were added to the contract to support the larger number of aircraft.
+By the end of construction, Bourne hosted four barracks which provided living space for 740 personnel, and 74 housing units.
+In 1942, the contract was updated for the last time.
+The long runway was paved, and oil tanks were added with the capacity for 100,000 gallons of gasoline and 135,000 barrels of diesel oil.
 On 4 March 1943 the air station was merged with the nearby Navy Operating Base, St. Thomas, and redesignated as such.